Beverlywood, Los Angeles: Los Angeles Times

+The Times also noted that the entrances to the neighborhood are clearly marked with Beverlywood signs.

+Demographics

-Within the Mapping L.A. boundaries, the 2000 U.S. census counted 6,080 residents in the 0.79-square-mile Beverlywood neighborhood—an average of 7,654 people per square mile, about average for the city.
+The 2000 U.S. census counted 6,080 residents in the 0.79-square-mile Beverlywood neighborhood—an average of 7,654 people per square mile, about average for the city.
 In 2008, the city estimated that the population had increased to 6,418.
 The median age for residents was 39, older than the city at large; the percentages of residents aged 35 to 49 and 65 and older were among the county's highest.

 The neighborhood was considered "not especially diverse" ethnically, with a high percentage of white people.
 The breakdown was whites*, 80%; Asians, 7.3%; Latinos, 6.1%; blacks, 4.2%; and others, 2.4%. *Iran (12.1%) and *Israel (9.3%) were the most common places of birth for the 24.5% of the residents who were born abroad—considered a low figure for Los Angeles.

 The median yearly household income in 2008 dollars was $105,253, a high figure for Los Angeles, and the percentage of households earning $125,000 and up was also considered high for the county.
 The average household size of 2.5 people was average for Los Angeles.
 Renters occupied 29.7% of the housing stock and house- or apartment owners held 70.3%.

 In 2000 there were 113 families headed by single parents, a low rate for the city and the county.
 The percentages of veterans who served during World War II or the Korean War were among the county's highest.

+The neighborhood has been described as an "Orthodox Jewish enclave".